lbke/ssr-theory/readme.md

 Server-side rendering is as ancient as the web itself, and was almost the only way of rendering HTML content programmatically until client-side JavaScript got serious with the introduction of Chrome V8 engine in 2008.

 This includes:
-- no-rendering at all: the edge-case where you write your content directly as HTML or text.
 - build-time server rendering, also known as static rendering, or static site generation (SSG).
 This is when you render the pages of your website when you publish it, once for all.
 - request-time server rendering, also known as just server-side rendering (SSR).
 This is when you render the page every time someone request it.
+- no-rendering at all, when you write your content directly as HTML or text falls.
+It's an edge case yet falls into the se

 The common point is that both renders on the server instead of the user's computer.
 The difference relies on when the render happens.